Boolean Observation Games

-What should they do?
-On first sight this seems quite straightforward as the outcome does not depend on the valuation of $p_1$ and $p_2$.
-If Even and Odd both announce the result of their throw with the penny, Odd would then have done better not to make that announcement.
+On first sight it seems quite straightforward what they should do, as the outcome does not depend on the valuation of $p_1$ and $p_2$.
+If Odd and Even both announce the result of their throw with the penny, Odd would then have done better not to make that announcement.
 But if that were to have happened, Even would have done better not to announce either.
 And so on.
 There is no equilibrium.
 Or is there?
 Yes, there is.
 And it is pure.
 Example~\ref{ex:noNE} on page \pageref{ex:noNE} will reveal it all. \end{example}

 Our framework of Boolean observation games clearly builds upon \cite{AgotnesHHW13,HerzigLMS16} but a main difference is that these are complete information games whereas ours are incomplete information games.
 Thus we have very different strategies.
 Players do not control the \emph{values} of variables, but they control whether they \emph{reveal} the fixed values of variables that only they can observe.
 In that respect our framework also builds on the public announcement games of \cite{agotnesetal:2011,agotnesetal.qa:2011}.
 They only allow strategies that are public announcements wherein the same information is revealed to all players.
 However, they permit announcing any epistemic formula, not merely propositional variables.
 A more detailed comparison with all these approaches is only possible after having given our framework in detail and is therefore in a later Section~\ref{section.related}.